 This workshop brought together food domain experts and modelling experts in an exciting cross-disciplinary meeting to inform and extend current food security research.
 This workshop brought together two groups of people.
 The first included domain experts whose primary research activities lie in food research from production, supply to need and nutrition and practitioners who are responsible for policy enactment associated with a nation's food security.
 The second group of researchers are experts in the elicitation of domain judgments associated with large complex systems of which food production, supply and delivery is an example together with experts in the development of the efficient and effective decision support for such systems.
 The workshop forms part of a long term aim to build large scale decision support tools to support crisis management and policy design and their implementation associated with addressing food deprivation and alleviating food poverty in the light of various crises and political imperatives.

-A number of promising new collaborations are being explored as a result of the workshop.
+A number of promising new collaborations have developed as a result of the workshop.

 Details of speakers and slides from their talks are available here: Workshop speakers and talks